seanchowdhury/navigator/README.md

 This project is an attempt to create a serverless float planner for the Village Community Boathouse and other NYC based boathouses.

 I originally tried this project when I first learned web development and failed miserably because calculating routes in bodies of water is hard thanks to their fluid nature (🥁).
-At the time I created a node at the coordinates the user would click on and created a graph that would radially fan out from that point.
-I then made a request to Google Map's images API, painted the map into Canvas and checked whether tha color of the pixel at that coordinate was blue, if so I assumed it was water.
+At the time I created a node at the first coordinate the user would select and created a graph that would radially fan out from that point to find the next point.
+I then made a request to Google Map's images API, painted the map into Canvas and checked whether the color of the pixel at that coordinate was blue, if so I assumed it was water.

-In retrospect very naive but who knows I might look back a few years from now and consider this not very sophisticated.
+In retrospect very naive but I might look back a few years from now and consider this not very sophisticated.

 ## Why?